-The Company does not presently have a formal compensation program or strategy related to the compensation earned by: (a) the President and Chief Executive Officer, (b) the Chief Financial Officer, and (c) the other three most highly compensated "executive officers" during the financial year ended April 30, 2011 (the "Named Executive Officers" or "NEO").
+The Company has not historically had a formal compensation program or strategy related to the compensation earned by the Chief Executive Officer, the Chief Financial Officer (Employee NEO) and the Company's Executive Director who are the only "executive officers" of the Company at the financial year ended April 30, 2012 (the "Named Executive Officers" or "NEO").
 Presently, executive compensation decisions are recommended by management to the Compensation Committee and then referred to the Board.